Fast Track Racing

-Fast Track Racing (also known as Fast Track High Performance Racing or Fast Track Racing Enterprises) is an American professional stock car racing team that currently competes full time in the ARCA Menards Series and ARCA Menards Series East, fielding the Nos.
-01, 10, 11, 12 for various drivers.
+Fast Track Racing (also known as Fast Track High-Performance Racing or Fast Track Racing Enterprises) is an American professional stock car racing team that currently competes full time in the ARCA Menards Series and ARCA Menards Series East, fielding the Nos.
+9, 10, 11, and 12 for various drivers.
 They also compete part-time in the ARCA Menards Series West.
-The team has also competed in NASCAR's top 3 Series as well as the IndyCar Series in the past.
+The team has also competed in the NASCAR Nextel Cup Series, the NASCAR Busch Series, and the NASCAR Craftsman Truck Series, as well as the IndyCar Series in the past.

+Cup Series

-ARCA Menards Series History
+History

+Besides two races in 1991, Fast Track's only two Cup Series attempts came in the 1999 Daytona 500, with them entering the No. 48 Chevrolet for Glen Morgan, and in the 2007 Daytona 500, with them entering the No. 71 Ford driven by Frank Kimmel, but neither entry made the field in either race.